 I grew up with an 7-years older brother who loved electronics, most notably home theater stuff.
 When he was in college, he would come back with an awesome a/v receiver, a cd player from a brand that I’ve never heard of, a hi-fi cassette tape deck, and the newest high quality VCR player (hey this was the early 90′s!).
 I would brag to all my friends that I could watch the latest and greatest movies with window-rattling volume.
 Looking back at it now, I can see that my brother probably racked up tons of credit card debt in his acquisition of now-vintage-in-a-non-ironic-way electronics.

 Of course, back then (and let’s be honest, even now) I really looked up to my brother.
 So naturally, his hobby of collecting electronics was passed on to me.
 Back then, it was fun to receive electronics catalogs in the mail to ogle over the newest and greatest things to buy.
-Now days, it’s as easy as heading over to Richer Sounds and clicking around to see what’s out right now.
+Now days, it’s as easy as heading over to Amazon and clicking around to see what’s out right now.
 It has become too easy to impulsively buy whatever electronics can fit on my credit card.

 When I got to college and then got my first credit card, I desperately wanted to build a my own home theater system.
 I never wanted to be a luddite in the dark ages.
 It didn’t matter that I already had a more-than-adequate stereo system.
 It wasn’t good enough.